vasigavr1/Kite/README.md

 Kite implements a read/write/RMW API an uses:
 1. Eventual Store for relaxed reads  & writes
 2. MW-ABD (simply called ABD) for releases & acquires (i.e. linearizable reads/writes)
-3. Basic Paxos for RMWs.
+3. Classic Paxos for RMWs.
+4. All-aboard Paxos for RMWs as a configurable optimization

 ## Eventual Store (ES)
 Eventual Store is a protocol that provides per-keu Sequential consistency.